rohanthorat/Password-Manager/README.md

 # Password-Manager
 Password-Manager app for your local computer in nodejs.
-I have built a simple local password manager using nodejs.
+I have built a local password manager using nodejs.
 Packages used are as follow:
        *Node-Persist - to store the accounts locally *Yargs - to take command line arguments as input from user